hauke/OpenWrtRules/OpenWrt Rules.md

 * The project will not offer individual email accounts under its project domain for privacy and equality reasons.
-* Be nice to each other (Formerly known as "Rule 12")
+* Be nice to each other (formerly known as "Rule 12")